gabba43/PiratePC/README.md

 sudo apt install ffmpeg libsndfile1-dev libasound2-dev libsamplerate0-dev libao-dev tmux
 ```

-###Building & compiling mpxgen (commit 397e81e for audio input to work)
+## Building & compiling mpxgen (commit 397e81e for audio input to work)

 ```bash
 git clone https://github.com/Anthony96922/mpxgen
 git checkout 397e81e
 ```
+### EDIT: SIMPLY REPLACE THE 'control_pipe.c' by the file supplied in my Github.

 For the dynamic RDS to work, there are some changes to the source code of mpxgen necessary.
-You need to change one single line in mpxgen's source code:
+You need to change one single line in mpxgen's source code (file 'control_pipe.c'):

 ```bash
 cd ~/mpxgen/src
 nano control_pipe.c
 ```

-Change lines from:
+Change lines 62-63 (in the commit 397e81e) from:

 ```c
 char *res = fgets(buf, CTL_BUFFER_SIZE, f_ctl);